Meet the Artists

 Lyudmila Tomova

 “In my plein air work, I merge abstract and traditional techniques, using a loose, painterly approach to bring each scene to life.
-My goal is to capture the energy and essence of the moment, where expressive brushstrokes and vibrant colors converge.”
+My goal is to capture the energy and essence of the moment.”

 Mary Veiga